alexcumplido/alexcumplido/README.md

           </a>
         </p>
         <p align="center">
-          Elements is a collection of interface widgets ready to use.
+          Collection of interface widgets ready to use.
 Built with native HTML5, CSS3, JavaScript ES6, and applying Accessibility standards.
         </p>
       </td>
     </tr>